Obama faces doubts U.S. intervention can turn tide in Iraq

 Islamic State might also play a waiting game.

-Crocker predicted that the group would wait out the strikes and hold off on threatening Arbil, instead shifting its attacks towards Jordan or Saudi Arabia.
+Crocker predicted that the group would wait out the strikes and hold off on threatening Arbil, instead shifting its attacks toward Jordan or Saudi Arabia.

 “They're going to start looking across borders," he said.
 "They believe in the Saudi and Jordanian borders as much as they believe in the Syrian and Iraqi borders."